OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

     </connectionStrings>
     ```

    Screenshot:
    ![image](https://github.com/OpenSilver/OpenSilver.Documentation/assets/8248552/bb8a1ab0-0945-4acd-b4ef-4b2a16ad9bb6)

-11. Now that we configured the database, let's proceed to the Open RIA configuration.
-In Solution Explorer, right-click the .Web project, click Add, and then click New Item, select the "Domain Service" template.
+10. Now that we configured the database, let's proceed to the Open RIA configuration.
+In Solution Explorer, right-click the .Web project, click Add, and then click "New Item", select the "Domain Service" template.
 Name the new item "OrganizationService".

 Note: if you don't see the "Domain Service" item in the "Add New Item" dialog, make sure that you have downloaded the latest OpenSilver Visual Studio Extension (VSIX).